openedx/edx-documentation/en_us/shared/course_features/cohorts/cohorted_courseware.rst

 #. :ref:`Enable cohorts in your course<Enabling and Configuring Cohorts>`.
 #. :ref:`Create content groups<Creating Content Groups>`.
-#. :ref:`Specify components in courseware as visible only to particular content
+#. :ref:`Specify course components as visible only to particular content
    groups<Specify Components in Courseware as Visible Only to Certain Content Groups>`.